 However, Isaacman told Inverse earlier this month that the 360-degree glass dome helps to make the Crew Dragon feel “roomy.”

 After re-entry and splashdown, SpaceX boats will recover the capsule and crew.
 The module is brought onto the deck of the boat, and the hatch is opened.
 Medical professionals then perform initial checks to make sure the crew is safe.

 Are there other civilian missions to space?

 Blue Origin, Jeff Bezos’ aerospace company, announced on April 29, 2021, that it would soon be selling tickets for its own civilian space mission.

-This news comes after Blue Origin successfully launched its New Shepard capsule into orbit on a BE-3 rocket earlier this month, and then safely recovered both the rocket and capsule.
+This news comes after Blue Origin successfully launched its New Shepard capsule into orbit on a BE-3 rocket in July 2021, and then safely recovered both the rocket and capsule.
 This was expected to be the last uncrewed mission Blue Origin needed before sending humans into space.

 However, it’s unclear what timeline Blue Origin is targeting for its first civilian flight.
 If Bezos is gunning to claim the historic “first civilian spaceflight” for Blue Origin, then it will have to be this year.